kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-pow.md

 If we set it to be one month, then the difficulty would take too long to change.

 Two weeks seems like a happy medium.

+_Note: There is a bug in the bitcoin protocol which calculates the difficulty of every block up to, but not including the 2016 block.
+The behaviour mentioned above was the intended. _